-- If you decide to enter the workforce you will have a better chance of finding employment. - If you decide to go to TAFE you have advanced standing for higher level courses. - If you decide to go to University, in most cases the vocational education units contribute to your ATAR score.
+- If you decide to enter the workforce you will have a better chance of finding employment. - If you decide to go to TAFE you may have advanced standing for higher level courses. - If you wish to go to University, in many cases the vocational education units contribute to your ATAR score.